tracynle/bamazon/README.md

 4. You will be prompted a few questions.

-5. After selecting an item, Bamazon will calculate your quantity of items and the database is updates your cart by showing your total.
+5. After selecting an item, Bamazon will calculate your quantity of items and the database updates your cart by showing your total.

 ![Screenshot](/screenshots/screenshot2.png)